 With many graphics cards, basic functionality is available without additional firmware, but the use of advanced features requires an appropriate firmware file to be installed in the system.
-In some cases, a successful installation can still end up in a black screen or garbled display when rebooting into the installed system.
-If that happens, some workarounds can be tried to log in anyway (see Section 6.4.3).

 On many older devices which require firmware to work, the firmware file was permanently placed in an EEP-ROM/Flash chip on the device itself by the manufacturer.
 Nowadays most new devices do not have the firmware embedded this way anymore, so the firmware file must be uploaded into the device by the host operating system every time the system boots.